stevearrants/style/docs/interfacewriting.md

 Basics
 ------

-### KISS Keep It Simple Stupid
+### Keep It Simple

 Help the reader follow along.
 Break instructions or processes down into individual steps.
 Use short, simple sentences with words people use in everyday conversation.

-Refer to navigation labels, buttons, and menus the same way they appear in the application or service.
+Refer to navigation labels, buttons, and menus like they appear in the application or service.
 Verify the spelling and capitalization as you write.
-Your reader looks for the same name as in the instruction.
+Your reader looks for the same name as the one in the instructions.
 Always boldface interface items and omit any terminal punctuation from the bold.

 Be specific and give the reader as much help as you can.